 Crime Scene Investigation:

-This criminal analyst works in the field.
+This criminal analyst works in a career in forensics.
 They work at doing things like looking for evidence at a crime scene, photographing that evidence in the area before it is removed, cataloging and labeling evidence for transport, and ensuring that it is adequately preserved until it can be analyzed.

 The ideal candidate will not only have a background in criminal justice but several other skills as well: